marklchaves/gallery-image-captions/README.md

 This **plugin** allows for the customisation of WordPress gallery image captions.
 With **GIC**, we can display the title, caption, and description image metadata.
 We can also change/filter the rendering HTML to whatever we want.

-After installing and activating GIC, simply write your filter and add the WordPress `gallery` shortcode to your page.
+After installing and activating GIC, simply write your GIC filter and add the WordPress `gallery` shortcode to your page.
 That's it!

 ## Motivation